When is a problem an addiction?

 I seek with the best of intentions to do what I can to respect these diverse understandings.
 A claim to hold an ultimate truth I certainly do not make.
 I write here from my own personal and professional experience – experience that has included working with, treating and sharing with incredible individuals who have turned their lives around, sometimes before addiction really got a hold, sometimes not.

 My experience also, sadly, includes working with, treating and sharing with people who never moved to a solid recovery.
 Some are sadly no longer with us as a result of addiction.

 Depending upon where you look for your answer you may arrive at different conclusions.
 If you Google ‘What is addiction?‘ you will end up with many diverse definitions and understandings.
-Depending upon how authentic and connected your level of awareness of your problem or addiction is (which if it is addiction, it’s both!) or level of denial, you might find one that fits with your current perception.
+Depending upon how authentic and connected your level of awareness of your problem or addiction is (if it is addiction, it’s both!) or level of denial, you might find one that fits with your current perception.

 The danger of course if you are truly struggling with addiction is that the often accompanying deep level of denial that you will likely be experiencing means you will settle for a website that denies addiction even exists.

 As you can imagine, the addiction-denying website mentioned above might speak to the part of you that wants to keep going with the addiction.
 A claim that disputes the widely-held understanding of addiction may well concur with your own denial and keep you going along the long road (or sometimes short road) to loss.
 Because that’s what addiction, in my experience, leads to – loss of connection, loss of hope, money, dignity, self, love, and for some, loss of life.